scarlettchenxy/tfa_squirrel_tracker/README.md

 ```

 ## Map
-[Map View](https://my-project1-254718.appspot.com/map/) shows a map that displays the location of the squirrel sightings on an OpenStreets map.
+Shows a map that displays the location of the squirrel sightings on an OpenStreets map.
 >Located at: /map
 Method: GET
 Use the [leaflet](https://leafletjs.com/) library for plotting

 ## Sightings
-[Lists View](https://my-project1-254718.appspot.com/sightings/) is a view that lists all squirrel sightings with links to edit and add sightings
+Shows a list view that lists all squirrel sightings with links to edit and add sightings
 >Located at: /sightings
 	Method: GET

 ## Update View
-[Update View](https://my-project1-254718.appspot.com/sightings/37F-PM-1014-03/) is a view to update a particular sighting.
+Update view to update a particular sighting.
 >Located at: /sightings/<unique-squirrel-id>
 	Method: GET & POST

 ## Add squirrels
-[Add squirrels](https://my-project1-254718.appspot.com/sightings/add/) is a view to create a new sighting
+Add squirrel to create a new sighting
 >Located at: /sightings/add
 	Method: GET & POST

 ## Stats of squirrels
-[Stats View](https://my-project1-254718.appspot.com/sightings/37F-PM-1014-03/) is a view with general stats about the sightings
+General stats about the sightings
 Stats include five of the attributes listed in the initial CSV download.
 >Located at: /sightings/stats
 Method: GET